Trader’s Notebook

 9:35 a.m.
 New York time

 What’s happening now?
-The S&P 500 E-mini futures rose overnight from the 4960s into the 5050s.
+The S&P 500 E-mini futures rose overnight at a measured pace, so far reaching into the 5090s.

 Principal Analysis: